 Overview of content related to 'mooc'

-This page provides an overview of 1 article related to 'cybernetics'.
+This page provides an overview of 1 article related to 'learning design'.
 Note that filters may be applied to display a sub-set of articles in this category (see FAQs on filtering for usage tips).
 Select this link to remove all filters.

-See our 'cybernetics' overview for more data and comparisons with other tags.
-For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'cybernetics' usage charts.
+See our 'learning design' overview for more data and comparisons with other tags.
+For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'learning design' usage charts.

 Ariadne contributors most frequently referring to 'learning design':